Building an Efficient and Committed Channel Partner Community Requires the Right In-House Experts.

 1.)
 Utilize internet marketing programs and tools

-Many CAMs use cost-effective tools like SurveyMonkey to create powerful research programs that provide a blind, more honest evaluation of their programs and tools to ensure the best possible solutions are being delivered.
+Many CAMs use cost-effective tools like SurveyMonkey to create powerful research programs.
+Such research tools provide a blind and more honest evaluation of programs and tools.
+The results of these evaluations can then be used to ensure the best possible solutions are being delivered.

 2.)
 Take advantage of industry events

 CAMs also leverage industry events to create after-show round-tables.
-These round-tables leverage the fact that many of their customers are gathered for the show, and use the time and place to engage in a direct conversation with the key influencers for that specific market.
+These events should be used as the time and place to engage in a direct conversation with the key influencers.

 3.)
 Offer training and collateral

-Notable CAMS should walk partners through training and software usage (e.g. web-based training, branding materials, manuals, and deal registration,) and also provide useful sales and marketing collateral while offering partners advice on how to best utilize these tools.
+Notable CAMs should walk partners through training and software usage (e.g. web-based training, branding materials, manuals, and deal registration,).
+CAMs also need to provide useful sales and marketing collateral while offering partners advice on how to best utilize these tools.

 4.)
 Create incentive programs

 Simple yet efficient incentive programs should be designed to keep partners focused and engaged.
 The responsibility to establish these programs falls under that of a channel account manager.
-These channel incentive programs must be precise and easily manageable, as it is the CAM’s responsibility to measure and report on the success of channel motivation arrangements.
+These channel incentive programs must be precise and easily manageable.
+It is the CAM’s responsibility to measure and report on the success of channel motivation arrangements.

 How can a CAM help keep their channel partnerships strong and perpetual?

-Knowledge transfer is a top priority when it comes to channel partnerships.
+Knowledge transfer is a top priority when it comes to.
 CAMs don’t need to focus on making a quota by selling for their partners or through their partners.

-Instead, they should help partners become self-sufficient in accessing programs, tools, and resources that will benefit the partnership in its entirety.
+Instead, they should help partners become self-sufficient in accessing programs, tools, and resources.

 CAMs must also proactively include their partners when it comes to marketing strategies.
-Top-performing, skilled account managers succeed by motivating and enabling their partners to proactively take steps towards generating demand for their company’s solutions.
+Skilled account managers succeed by motivating and enabling their partners to proactively take steps towards generating demand.
 This also can be supported by offering third-party inputs and connections that may not otherwise have been facilitated without the channel partner’s aid.

-Overall, your channel account manager must demonstrate their company’s benefits in any partnership while also highlighting their strengths in regard to each specific partner and their designated business goals.
+Overall, your channel account manager must demonstrate their company’s benefits in any partnership.
+At the same time, CAMS should be highlighting their strengths in regard to each specific partner and their designated business goals.
 A thorough understanding of each channel connection is key in being a successful and valuable asset to a channel partnership, as well as to any future business connections.